GCT: a genetic compatibility test

 What is a genetic compatibility test?

 It is an innovative analysis that tells us if there is a risk of the future parents transmitting any of the 600 most common genetic recessive disorders to their future offspring.
 As such, it is possible to avoid them being passed on.
+The expanded test format allows us to detect and avoid transmission of over 2500 genetic disorders.

 At IB BIOTECH, we are experts in genetic diagnosis using the very latest technology.
 We have leading sequencers (Illumina ®) and a highly qualified team of human resources.